BYU vs. USC NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Trojans have yet to cover the spread this year when underdogs by 7 points or more.

-- USC's games this season have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).
+- USC's games this year have hit the over on five of 10 set point totals (50%).

 - When USC scores more than 23.6 points, it is 3-5 against the spread and 4-4 overall.

-- The Trojans have 18 giveaways this season, while the Cougars have 19 takeaways .
+- This year the Trojans have 18 turnovers, one fewer than the Cougars have takeaways (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.